 The lower condenser pressure allows more work to be extracted from the steam which looks like something for nothing.
 However, the only way that more heat may be extracted from the steam is to allow more latent heat to be removed and more steam to condense in the turbine.
-The increased moisture will accelerate erosion of the blading and condenser tubes and flow induced vibration will result in premature fatigue failure of the components.
+The increased moisture will accelerate erosion of the blading and will result in premature fatigue failure of the turbine blading.